samhkwest/fxtradeapi/README.md

 1) For GET API, click "Send" and then check the response in Body frame.

 2) For POST API, same as above.
-For repetitive request message, change the value of "usrid" or "messagets" because there is a unique constraints for column usrid and messagets.
+As a unique constraints for column usrid and messagets is set to DB table, change the value of "usrid" OR "messagets" for each new request.

 ```